2026 OIA Policy Agenda

 National Parks and Public Lands Legacy Restoration Fund

-The 2020 Great American Outdoors Act established the National Parks and Public Lands Legacy Restoration Fund (LRF) which provides the National Park Service with up to $1.3 billion a year for five years to address extensive and long overdue maintenance and repair needs in national parks.
+The 2020 Great American Outdoors Act established the National Parks and Public Lands Legacy Restoration Fund (LRF) which provided the National Park Service with up to $1.9 billion a year for five years to address extensive and long overdue maintenance and repair needs in national parks.

 The fund provides crucial investments to repair or replace aging buildings, roads, trails, campgrounds, and utility and water treatment systems in national parks.
 It enables the National Park Service to complete large-scale projects on a level that could not be met through usual funding sources